jomadu/ai-rules-manager/docs/tasks/p1-4-uninstall-command.md

 # P1.4: Uninstall Command

 ## Overview
-Implement the `mrm uninstall` command to safely remove rulesets from target directories and update manifest files.
+Implement the `arm uninstall` command to safely remove rulesets from target directories and update manifest files.

 ## Requirements
 - Remove ruleset files from all target directories